 What family does the bass clarinet belong to?

-This instrument is part of the woodwind family.
-It is played by blowing over a removable reed made of cane or plastic which is attached to the mouthpiece.
+This instrument is part of the clarinet family within the broader woodwind family.
+It’s played by blowing over a removable reed made of cane or plastic which is attached to the mouthpiece.
 The reed’s vibration, amplified by the instrument’s body, is what makes the sound.
 Other members of the woodwind family include the flute, saxophone and bassoon.

 Is bass clarinet the same as clarinet?

 The bass clarinet is a larger cousin to the clarinet.
 The two instruments complement each other, but they’re not the same.
 Both instruments share similar fingerings, so it’s easy to switch back and forth between them.

 But the bass clarinet’s sound is darker than that of the soprano clarinet.
 Even when the instruments are playing the same note, they sound different.